pta2002/gleam-radiate/README.md

 As soon as you save, the message printed is changed to "Hello, world!", without needing to restart the program!

+### Warning for macOS users

+Right now, the `add_dir` function only supports `"."` or an absolute path!
+Be careful to resolve the path to get it work if you want to watch `"src"` for example.

 ## Adding a callback

 You can add callbacks to be run every time code is reloaded through `on_reload`: